mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 The topics in this section discuss how you can use **groups** to manage resources by setting quota restrictions to support multi-tenancy.

 # Quotas
 You can define a **quota** to specify the maximum resources that the services in a group can use.
-Once the limit is reached, no new services or scaling up of existing services is allowed.
+After the limit is reached, no new services or scaling up of existing services is allowed.

 Quota in DC/OS is built on top of the [Quota Limits](https://mesos.apache.org/documentation/latest/quota/) primitive in Apache&reg; Mesos&reg;.
 Specifically, the quota set on a top-level DC/OS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").